arpita739/made-template/README.md

 Please note that you need to have a Kaggle account and API key configured on your system for the pipeline script to work correctly.
 Refer to the Kaggle API documentation for more information on setting up your credentials: [Kaggle API Documentation](https://www.kaggle.com/docs/api).

+## Special Thanks to Our Tutors

+I want to express my heartfelt gratitude to our tutors, *Philip Heltweg* and *Georg Schwarz*, for their unwavering guidance and support throughout every phase of this project.
+Their unparalleled expertise and profound insights have played a pivotal role in shaping my approach and methodologies.

+This project stands as a testament to the invaluable mentorship provided by Philip and Georg.
+Their encouragement, constructive feedback, and dedication have been the driving force behind the successful completion of this endeavor.
+I am truly thankful for the privilege of learning under their mentorship.

+*This project would not have been possible without the exceptional contributions of Philip and Georg.
+Their commitment to fostering learning and excellence has left an indelible mark on this journey, and for that, I am sincerely grateful.*